My Role: Lead Product Designer

 Data comparison after production release

-Additionally, reorganizing the information and changing the order of currency input improved the user flow, boosting both efficiency and usability.
-Datadog’s analytics and session replay tools were essential for identifying friction points, confirming design choices, and measuring the redesign's success.
+Reorganizing the information and reordering the currency input improved the user flow, boosting efficiency and usability.
+Datadog’s analytics and session replay tools were essential for identifying friction points, validating design decisions, and measuring the redesign's success.

 Key Outcomes & Results